vivo-community/vivo-data-distribution-api/docs/Developers_Notes.md

 mvn site:run
 ```

+* What does it do?
 	* Assembles the site pages
 	* Serves the pages at [http://localhost:9000](http://localhost:9000).
-	* **Note:** the Javadoc pages are not created until you ask for them, so there may be some delay.
+		* **Note:** the Javadoc pages are not created until you ask for them,
+		  so there may be some delay when you click on the link.
 		* To stop serving, press ^c

 ## Build and deploy
 Use this when you are ready to deploy to the OSS repository

 ```
 cd {top-level-directory}
-mvn clean site deploy
+mvn clean site deploy -P release
 ```

+* What does it do?
 	* Compile the code, test, create the JARs.
+	* Attach Javadoc and source files.
 	* Update the code to the snapshot repository at Sonatype
-* Assemble the site pages
+	* Assemble [the site pages][githubPages]
 	* Deploy the site pages to GitHub.

 **DO NOT run `install` and `deploy` in the same command, or you wind up with double signatures.**